 Employees will not work and classes will not be held this day.
 Essential employees may still be required to be on campus during this time.
-Classes will resume, virtually, on Tuesday, May 26.
+Classes will resume on Tuesday, June 1.

 About Memorial Day